Bernhard Vechtel: Aerial victory claims

 According to US historian David T. Zabecki, Vechtel was credited with 108 aerial victories.
-Spick also lists Vechtel with 108 aerial victories claimed in 860 combat missions, all of which claimed on the Eastern Front.
+Spick and Weal also list him with 108 aerial victories claimed in 860 combat missions, all of which claimed on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and also state that he claimed 108 aerial victories, all of which claimed on the Eastern Front.
 However, not all of his claims can be verified through the archives.